Work with us

 Every day our crews work with people in their communities making sure that people are armed with all the information they need to stay safe and prevent incidents happening in the first place.
 That safety and prevention message is a key part of a firefighter’s role.

-There are five types of firefighter roles in the Scottish Fire and Rescue Service:
+There are five types of firefighter roles:

 - Wholetime: A position for full time firefighters based in one of our wholetime community fire stations